-- Add it as an element with an icon - Add it as an element with an image, or
+- Add it as an element with an icon

+- Add it as an element with an image, or

+- (If you have made an element from the icon already) Add as link

 Traces to Project Artifacts

 You can create expressive diagrams that can show how the GCP elements relate to other artifacts in your projects.
 This is achieved by placing any GCP element into a diagram and creating a Trace, Dependency, Association or other relationship between the AWS elements and other elements such as Requirements, User Stories, Conceptual, Logical and Physical database tables.